-- 1: Objective Structured Clinical Examination- unseen.
-This will be carried out in university in the clinical laboratory and will be a pass or fail. - 2: Portfolio Clinical Competence Workbook complexities of an inter-professional approach as they systematically explore the most appropriate future care for their patients.
+1: Objective Structured Clinical Examination- unseen.

+This will be carried out in university in the clinical suite and will be a pass or fail.
+The student will be required to give a commentary of decision-making influences throughout demonstrating a confident authority in practice.

+2:Portfolio - Clinical Competence Workbook

-This workbook will be completed throughout the module and students will be expected to apply critical reasoning and related pathophysiology as they expertly problem solve the management of minor injuries in their area of practice.
-Following their assessment of the patient, students should be able to justify their complex critical reasoning and the
+This workbook will be completed throughout the module and students will be expected to Demonstrate a strong grasp of relevant pathophysiology and critically examine their critical reasoning as they expertly problem solve the management of minor injuries in their area of practice.
+Following their assessment of the patient, students should be able to make reference to appropriate research evidence to justify their actions.
+They will also demonstrate insight into the implications for the health and social context making suggestions for reducing the incidences of minor injuries.